pexip/pexkit-sdk/iOS/README.md

 ## Changelog

+ - 7.7.2 (PexKit-SDK-2016-09-27_v7.7.2)   : Add the useOnlyConferenceIdForRequests flag to the Conference
+                                            to allow a litte more flexibility for conference creation.
  - 7.7.1 (PexKit-SDK-2016-09-15_v7.7.1)   : Xcode 8 / Swift 2.3 compatibility and display name fixes
  - 7.6.0 (PexKit-SDK-2016-09-09_v7.6.0)   : Prepartion for ATS disabling (see notes)
                                             New ConferenceCallType enum and callType on conference object